tiagoporto/svg-music-logos/README.md

 ## Motivation 🔥

-I play electric guitar, and music has been part of my life since I was a teenager.
-Then, I graduated in Graphic Design, and after that, I moved into front-end development.
+I've been playing electric guitar since I was a teenager, and music has always been a significant part of my life.
+I went on to graduate with a degree in graphic design, which eventually led me to front-end development.

-To further develop my skills and stay up-to-date with the latest technologies, I’ve made it a point to explore new tools and innovations outside of my daily routine.
-By combining my passions, this was the outcome.
+To continue growing my skills and stay current with the latest technologies, I actively explore new tools and innovations in my free time.
+The result of combining my passion for music with my professional skills is this project.

 ## Status ✅